 Here, we present our HVC construction protocol.
-In Fig. 3.2, we can see that the vertices of a hexagon with radius R are the intersection points of circles centered at each corresponding vertices with the same radius R. We can construct a number of hexagons from a specific point, such as point P in Fig. 3.2.
-Note that each vertex of a hexagon is the center of a circle.
+In Fig. 3, we can see that the vertices of a hexagon with radius R are the intersection points of circles centered at each corresponding vertices with the same radius R. Therefore, we can construct a lot of hexagons from a specific point such as point P in Fig. 3.
+Note that, each vertex of a hexagon is the center of a circle.
 If we choose the centers of circles to be the landmarks of the network, we can obtain many landmarks which are uniformly distributed in the network.
+Since the virtual coordinates of nodes are assigned by the vertexes of hexagons and their centers in our protocol, we name the virtual coordinate system Hexagonal Virtual Coordinate (HVC).